razoumov/publish/03-domain-parallelism.md

 ~~~

 In this code we update all elements of the array `A`.
 The code will run on a single node, lauching as
-many tasks as the number of available cores.
+many threads as the number of available cores.

 * if we replace `forall` with `for`, we'll get a serial loop on a sigle core
-* if we replace `forall` with `coforall`, we'll create 1e6 tasks (definitely an overkill!)
+* if we replace `forall` with `coforall`, we'll create 1e6 threads (definitely an overkill!)

 Consider a simple code `forall.chpl` that we'll run inside a 3-core interactive job.
 We have a range of
-indices 1..1000, and they get broken into groups that are processed by different tasks:
+indices 1..1000, and they get broken into groups that are processed by different threads:

 ~~~
 var count = 0;